-After the workshop has finished, learning continues on the VLE.
+After the Study Days have finished, learning continues on the VLE and in tutorials.
 Relevant reading is uploaded to the VLE, with emphasis on coaching skills, methods and theories as a preparation for completion of the assignment.
 Students take part in learning groups and discussion forums and are encouraged to use these to share ideas and encourage learning.
 This also helps students to develop critical thinking and assignment-writing skills.